-Known for its glorious summer weather, Greece is graced with blazing sunshine and clear blue skies from May to September.
-Typically, this is the best time to visit as the country is full of life and the temperatures reach at least 30°C, and even closer to 40°C. As it is also peak season, many tourists descend on the small islands, making it a busier time to visit.
+Greece is known for glorious summer weather, blazing sunshine and clear blue skies from May to September.
+This is typically the best time to visit Greece - the country is full of life and temperatures reach the late 30s.
+It's also peak season, though, so many tourists descend on the small island.

 There is also a slight difference in temperatures between the north and south of the country.
-Toward islands such as Crete and Rhodes, it is fairly temperate even later into the autumn months.
+Toward islands such as Crete and Rhodes, it remains fairly temperate even later into the autumn months.

 To catch the some gorgeous weather without the crowds, this is a great time of year to head for Greece.
 Whilst some areas of the mainland may still be a little bit chillier, island areas such as Crete and the Peloponnese are already reaching deliciously balmy temperatures, with the clear blue skies and sparkling sea for which Greece is famous.
 If you're planning a trip around this time however, try and avoid Easter week which tends to be a very busy time for internal travel.